- May 24-26, 2018

-Cohen Veterans Biosciences and ISB organize the second Workshop on MAPTA (Modeling Alliance for systems Pharmacologies in TAuopathies), Washington, DC
+Cohen Veterans Biosciences and ISB organized the second Workshop on MAPTA (Modeling Alliance for systems Pharmacologies in TAuopathies), Washington, DC

 - Oct 15-17, 2017

-ISB to present work on 'A Quantitative Systems Pharmacology Approach For Predicting Pharmacological Interactions Between Antipsychotic Drugs.
+ISB presented work on 'A Quantitative Systems Pharmacology Approach For Predicting Pharmacological Interactions Between Antipsychotic Drugs.
 Validation Using Electronic Health Records" at the International Society of Pharmacometrics, Fort Lauderdale, FL.